libkakashi/porkbunjs/README.md

 A comprehensive TypeScript library for the Porkbun API v3, providing easy access to domain management, DNS records, DNSSEC, and SSL certificate functionality.

+> **Note:** This is an unofficial library and is not affiliated with or endorsed by Porkbun.

 ## Features

 - 🔒 **Full TypeScript support** with complete type definitions